Proper moduli spaces of orthosymplectic complexes: Introduction

 However, less is known about compactifications of moduli spaces of principal $G$-bundles on a complex smooth projective variety, for an arbitrary reductive group~$G$.
 This is not an issue for curves, as moduli spaces of semistable principal bundles are already compact, as shown by \textcite{ramanathan-1996-i,ramanathan-1996-ii}.
 But in dimension~$\geq$~$2$, one needs a good notion of singular principal bundles to obtain compact moduli spaces.

 An existing approach is that of \emph{principal $\rho$-sheaves}, as in \textcite{gomez-sols-2005} and \textcite{gomez-herrero-zamora-2024}, depending on a choice of a representation~$\rho$ of~$G$.

 In this work, we propose a different compactification when $G = \mathrm{O}_n$ or $\mathrm{Sp}_{2n}$, using \emph{orthosymplectic complexes}, which are complexes of coherent sheaves that are isomorphic to their own derived duals.
-The enumerative geometry of such complexes has already been studied by the author \cite{bu-osp-dt} in the context of motivic Donaldson--Thomas theory. \end{para}
+The enumerative geometry of such complexes has been studied by the author \cite{bu-osp-dt} in the context of motivic Donaldson--Thomas theory, where they seem to be more convenient than principal $\rho$-sheaves. \end{para}

 \begin{para} Our main result, \cref{thm-osp}, states that for a smooth projective $\mathbb{C}$-variety~$X$ and a Bridgeland stability condition~$\tau$ on~$X$ satisfying certain assumptions, the moduli stack of $\tau$-semistable orthosymplectic complexes on~$X$ with a fixed Chern character has a proper good moduli space in the sense of \textcite{alper-2013}.